 3. Change your view of the search results

-4. Working with the search results
+4. Edit issues in search results

 - View the issue: Click the issue key or name.

 - Action individual issues: Hover over an issue row, click more (•••) for that issue, then select an option.

-All issues in the search results:
+All issues in the search results

 - Export the search results to different formats, like Excel and XML: Select Export ( ) and choose the desired format.

 - Share the search results: Click share ( ), then enter the recipient's details.

 - Create an RSS feed: Select Export ( ) > RSS or RSS (with comments).

 - Bulk modify issues in search results: Click more (•••) above the search results, then select Bulk changeall <n> issue(s).

 5. Save your search

-If you frequently run the same search, you can save the search criteria as a filter.
-This saves you from having to manually redefine the search criteria every time.
+If you often run the same search, you can save it as a filter to save you from having to manually redefine the search criteria every time.